How are West Virginia University, Morgantown, and West Virginia benefiting from the university’s membership in the Big 12? In more ways than you know.

 “Some things don’t necessarily change much—like how many Mountaineer tickets are sold for a football or basketball game, that may have gone up 10 or 15 percent,” Luck says.
 Those revenues are real and they support the athletic programs, but they’re not the big money.
 “What moves the needle is the television payout.
 You have to be in a big conference for that—the networks pay lots of money to broadcast Big 12 games.”

 How much?
 “Last year, I believe we were around $35 million, our share as a member of the Big 12,” Lyons says.
 “In the Big East, at our high we were at about $8 million.”
-Those big new revenues cover more than a third of the $93 million athletic budget that covers travel, scholarships, and operating expenses.
+Those big new revenues cover more than a third of the $93 million athletic budget that pays for travel, scholarships, and operating expenses.
 Also, bigger and better athletic facilities—more on that below.

 There’s another level to the money.
 Big 12 home games bring a new cadre of people to Morgantown and West Virginia, eating meals and staying in hotels.
 That’s an immediate economic boost, and it can also spin up into a larger, longer-term one.
 “I would hope that by having people from Texas and Oklahoma and Kansas and Iowa coming and visiting West Virginia and seeing our university, that they get a better understanding of what a wonderful place this is, what an opportunity it would be for business and industry to locate and invest here,” says Gee.
 This goes to the economic development aspect of WVU’s land grant mission.
 “Any time you get people outside your region coming and seeing you and leaving and saying, ‘Wow, that’s a neat place,’ then we have made progress.”